Streets of Laredo (miniseries): Part 3

 Call accompanies the children back to Fort Stockton, Texas, just as Lorena arrives in town.
 They then head off together to find the posse, but Garza shoots Call thrice after he rides out to check on three nearby horses.
 Severely wounded, and unable to make it back to town in time, he asks Lorena to amputate his right leg.
 This done, they finally end up back in Maria's house in Ojinaga.

 On the trail, Deputy Plunkert receives news of his wife's suicide and rides off for Laredo, but is soon killed and stripped by bandits.
 Call's remaining posse is then ambushed by Garza, who shoots the horses and steals their provisions.
 Brookshire, despairing of the situation, decides to face Garza, but is shot dead in cold blood.
-In the morning, Famous Shoes returns and asks Pea Eye for his boots, since Garza feels he will not be followed without them.
-Pea Eye, however, has him scout where Brookshire's shotgun is, and despite being wounded, manages to spray Garza with buckshot.
+In the morning, Famous Shoes returns and told him Garza wanted Pea Eye's boots, since Garza feels he will not be followed by Pea Eye if he didn't have boots to wear.
+Pea Eye surrendered his boots, then followed Famous Shoes as he scouted for Brookshire's shotgun.
+Despite being wounded by Garza as they approached Brookshire, Pea Eye manages to shoot and wound Garza with Brookshire's shotgun.

 Garza then drags himself back to his native village and attempts to kill his younger siblings.
 Maria tries to stop him, but he stabs her.
 The butcher then mortally wounds him.
 Lorena and Bill return with Pea Eye just as Maria dies from her wounds.
 At her request, Pea Eye and Lorena adopt Maria's two surviving children, and return with them to their farm.
 Call, crippled and no longer able to pursue bandits, goes to live with them, and becomes increasingly attached to Teresa, Maria's blind daughter, demonstrating for the first time an attachment to anyone besides Gus McCrae.